luiscruz/course_sustainableSE/2026/p1_measuring_software/g18_llm_comparison.md

 | Qwen-fp16 | 1,482.5 | 25.51 | 37,447.1 | 32.4% |

 The results indicate that **4-bit** quantization generally represents the most sustainable configuration.
 Remarkably, DeepSeek distilled Qwen’s highest-cost configuration (*DS-fp16, EDP 1,097.2*) is still nearly five times more efficient than the baseline Qwen's lowest-cost configuration (*Qwen-q4_K_M, EDP 5,187.9*).
-Furthermore, the 4-bit versions exhibit the lowest relative volatility, indicating that aggressive quantization does not just save power, yielding more stable and predictable performance.
-In contrast, **8-bit** quantization acts as an unstable middle ground (*154.4% DeepSeek and 135.1% Llama*) where execution paths become highly unpredictable, occasionally triggering massive latency and energy spikes.
+We observe that **8-bit** quantization acts as an unstable middle ground (*154.4% DeepSeek and 135.1% Llama*) where execution paths become highly unpredictable, occasionally triggering massive latency and energy spikes.

 While the distilled DeepSeek models consistently achieve the lowest median EDP scores, their higher CV% values might initially suggest they are more erratic.
 For example, *Qwen 16-bit* quantization, the CV is 32.4%, while the *distilled version* shows a more "volatile" 57.0%.
 However, the EDP scores for Qwen range massively between 15,000 to 60,000, unlike the distilled version which remains small and stable.

 ### Joules per Token

 To enable fair comparison of energy usage despite varying response length from the LLMs, we normalize the results by calculating **Joules used per token** generated.
 Our analysis reveals a critical distinction between a model's underlying computational cost and its algorithmic conciseness.
 For Llama, initial total energy results favored DeepSeek-Distilled, but normalization shows near-identical J/tok, indicating no fundamental difference in computational cost.
-For Qwen, however, the distilled DeepSeek model demonstrates dramatic efficiency gains across all precision levels.
+For Qwen, however, the distilled DeepSeek model demonstrates more pronounced efficiency gains across all precision levels.
 This suggests that for the Qwen architecture, distillation successfully reduced the computational overhead for token generation.

 <figure style="flex: 1; max-width: 800px;">
   <img src="./img/g18_llm_comparison/experiment-001/joules_per_token.png" alt="exp1-joules-per-token">